Sustainability at Yellowstone

 Within Xanterra’s restaurants, cafes, and food outlets in Yellowstone, an effort is made to source ingredients from nearby farms, ranches, fisheries, and brewers.
-Not only does the food taste better, sustainable production and business practices ensure less environmental impact in the raising and production of the food, more money stays in our local economy and the carbon footprint of sourcing our food is much smaller.
+Not only does the food taste better, but sustainable production and business practices also ensure less environmental impact in the raising and production of the food, more money stays in our local economy and the carbon footprint of sourcing our food is much smaller.
 Upon the latest review, more than 44 percent of Yellowstone’s food purchases come from sustainable sources.

 The historic Lake Yellowstone Hotel, which was remodeled, is Xanterra’s second Green Seal certified operation.
 Green Seal certification involves a rigorous third-party review to ensure a property excels in areas such as sustainable procurement, staff training, waste reduction, water and energy efficiency, and chemical safety.

 In 2013, Canyon Plaza was remodeled to include upgrades such as new walkways, pavers, benches, and picnic tables.
 Xanterra worked with local company, GeoMATRIX Inc. to produce custom recycled-content picnic tables and benches.
 The product is nearly 100% recycled content and is made from crushed recycled glass and fly ash, a byproduct of burning coal for electricity.
 Countertops made from this product were installed in new, sustainably designed lodge buildings at Canyon Lodge.
 To get a sense of the scale of this project, each picnic table contains approximately 3,750 recycled glass bottles, which is the equivalent of 1,500 pounds of recycled glass!